3 Scarily Good Halloween Marketing Campaigns

-Get inspired to BOOst your business with these genius Halloween marketing promotions
+Get inspired to BOOst your business this Halloween with these genius promotions

 Halloween is often marketed as the scariest time of year, but for businesses looking to engage with customers, it can also be one of the most profitable.
 Of all the core annual holidays and festivals in the calendar, Halloween is second only to Christmas, with the BBC reporting that the Halloween season in the UK is worth an impressive £427 million.